mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ![](final_report_assets/fireflies.jpg)

-The artifacts happen due to the fact that after backing the sun into the sky.
-It becomes one of the most difficult to sample types of environment maps, those with the majority of their illumination concentrated in a set of small bright areas.
-Usually, to solve this problem it is used some kind of probability distribution function(pdf) based on the [environment map’s luminance distribution](http://web.cs.wpi.edu/~emmanuel/courses/cs563/S07/projects/envsample.pdf).
+The artifacts happen due to the fact that, after backing the sun into the sky, it becomes one of the most difficult to sample types of environment maps, those with the majority of their illumination concentrated in a set of small bright areas.
+Usually, to solve this problem it is used some kind of probability distribution function (pdf) based on the [environment map’s luminance distribution](http://web.cs.wpi.edu/~emmanuel/courses/cs563/S07/projects/envsample.pdf).
 This would be the optimal solution for this problem, but it is necessary to precompute the sky into a texture for it to be possible.
-As a temporary solution for this, I changed the pdf function, so that when a ray hit the sun it's pdf is bigger than the sky's pdf by a factor of (sun radiance / sky radiance).
+As a temporary solution for this, I changed the pdf function, so that when a ray hit the sun its pdf is bigger than the sky's pdf by a factor of (sun radiance / sky radiance).

 #### Sun's radiance weaker than expected:

-When comparing the results of Appleseed with other renderers, I noticed that Appleseed's sun radiance was 3 to 4 times weaker than the results from other renderers, even though the sky radiance was the same.
+When comparing the results of appleseed with other renderers, I noticed that appleseed's sun radiance was 3 to 4 times weaker than the results from other renderers, even though the sky radiance was the same.

 ![](final_report_assets/sun_radiance_before.jpg)

-The problem was related to how Appleseed was calculating the sky radiance.
+The problem was related to how appleseed was calculating the sky radiance.

 ![](final_report_assets/sun_radiance_after.jpg)

 ## Future work:

-There are several ways to improve the current physical sky model in Appleseed.
-I have selected some features and improvements which I am planning to implement in Appleseed in the next few months:
+There are several ways to improve the current physical sky model in appleseed.
+I have selected some features and improvements which I am planning to implement in appleseed in the next few months:

 ### 1. Precomputed sky and sun: